Apply Shape Effects in Presentations Using Java

 Aspose.Slides provides properties and methods under the EffectFormat class that allow you to apply the same effects to shapes in PowerPoint presentations.

-Apply Shadow Effect
+Apply a Shadow Effect

 This Java code shows you how to apply the outer shadow effect (OuterShadowEffect) to a rectangle: